Helping with this project

 • shoot straight down on them (the more rectangular certificates appear in photos, the better)

-• you do NOT need to describe or identify certificates
+• you do NOT need to identify catalog numbers

 • you do NOT need to put anything in your photographs for scale

-• you do NOT need photos of backs, stubs, or coupons (I discard them)
+• you do NOT need to photograph backs, stubs, or coupons

 At one time, I received the majority of information via photocopies (Xerox, etc.).
-I receive very few photocopies anymore, although they remain perfectly adequate.
+They remain perfectly adequate.

 • copy in pieces if necessary